surniaulula/wpsso/readme.txt

 	* WP Rocket Cache
 	* WP Super Cache

-* Built-in compatibility checks for popular SEO plugins (\*\* additional integration also available in Premium version):
+* Built-in compatibility checks for popular SEO plugins (\*\* additional integration features are also available in the Premium version):

 	* All in One SEO Pack \*\*
 	* Jetpack SEO